keykay/persons-and-colors/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Go to /restApi and run `npm start` for a rest api server at port 3000.
+(From tag t4)

 ## Tags

 Use 'git checkout t*' to see any tag below: